 Most character development takes place in the classroom where students learn to take responsibility for their learning and then later, to develop intellectual discipline.
 However, the co-curricular life of the College provides essential opportunities as the training ground for leadership and service, as well as enabling students to attain excellence in sport and the creative arts alongside building strong and lasting friendships with their peers.
 All Emmanuel students and staff members can expect to be involved in at least one co-curricular activity.
 This programme is of course augmented by the many residential activities that take place each year, many of which you will find information about here.

 I do trust that you will enjoy exploring our website and getting to know us a little better.
 Of course, it is only by visiting Emmanuel that you will truly get a feel for the place.
-Each year we hold an open evening in the Autumn for parents of children in Year 5 and 6 and then in the Spring term for prospective Sixth Form students.
+Each year we hold an open evening in the Autumn for children in Year 6 and then in the Spring term for prospective Sixth Form students.
 In addition, we are always keen to hear from like-minded colleagues from other institutions or from those interested in working with us in the future.
 Please do not hesitate to contact us should you wish to know more.